Interfacing a WMS

 October 18, 2024

-WMS are at the heart of a company's physical, financial and information flows.
-As a result, they recover or capture, aggregate and restore significant quantities of data.
-We obviously find the classic management of warehouse processes, from reception to shipping.
+Warehouse Management Systems (WMS) are at the heart of a company's physical, financial, and information flows.
+As such, they collect, capture, aggregate, and display significant amounts of data.
+Naturally, they also handle the traditional management of warehouse processes, from receiving to shipping.

-But a WMS is not intended to have infinite functional coverage.
-Thus, certain publishers offer IT business solutions
+However a WMS is not intended to have infinite functional coverage.
+Thus, some vendors offer "bridges" (also called "connectors") with enterprise IT solutions (ERP, MES, WCS, APS, TMS, etc.), allowing the extension of what the WMS typically does.

-Indeed, rather than deploying heavy and time-consuming R&D investments, most publishers have undertaken actions to identify niche players (or “best of breed”), very often startups, to create alliances.
-These new services are often offered via activation of optional modules (add-on), sometimes as a “white label” and with billing for these services on a per-use basis.
+Indeed, rather than deploying heavy and lengthy R&D investments, most publishers have undertaken initiatives to identify niche players (or "best of breed"), often startups, in order to create alliances.
+These new services are frequently offered through the activation of optional modules (add-ons), sometimes as "white-label" solutions, and with usage-based billing.

 The stated goal for these publishers is to be able to quickly offer new services to the market.
-However, the WMS must remain the “center of the village”, the element of coherence, the functional/business layer bringing together all these solutions.
+However, the WMS must remain the "center of the village," the element of consistency, the functional/business layer that federates all these solutions.

-Thus, WMS are evolving and are increasingly resembling “logistics ERPs”, aggregating around a logistics “core” modular functionalities which themselves interface with third-party solutions.
-The stated objective is clear: not to “suffer” from interfacing needs but to anticipate them, or even anticipate future customer needs.
+Thus, WMS systems are evolving and increasingly resembling "ERPs for logistics," aggregating modular functionalities around a logistics "core" that interface with third-party solutions.
+The stated objective is clear: not to "react" to interface needs but to anticipate them, or even preempt future customer needs.

-Due to its positioning as execution software in the warehouse, WMS therefore plays a crucial role in reporting data throughout a company's IT ecosystem.
+Because of its positioning as an execution software in the warehouse, the WMS therefore plays a crucial role in the retrieval of data throughout the entire IT ecosystem of a company.

 This information will allow us to "discuss" with numerous solutions:

-- ERP (Enterprise Resource Planning), dealing with planning of company resources in the short, medium and long term,
+- ERP) systems deal with the planning of a company's resources in the short, medium, and long term.

-- TMS ( Transport Management System ), key solutions in the management and optimization of transport activities,
+- Transport Management Systems ( TMS ) are key solutions in the management and optimization of transport activities.

-- MES (Manufacturing Execution System), operationally controlling production operations,
+- The MES (Manufacturing Execution System), which operationally manages production operations,

-- WCS (Warehouse Control System), software for monitoring and controlling automated equipment (storers, stacker cranes, AGV trolleys, conveyors, etc.),
+- WCS (Warehouse Control System) software is used for monitoring and controlling automated equipment (storage units, stacker cranes, AGV trucks, conveyors, etc.).

-- APS (Advanced Planning System), dealing with forecasts and supply management,
+- APS (Advanced Planning System), dealing with forecasting and supply management,

-- “Best of breed” solutions (or business software), specialized in a business or functionality, and able to benefit from the same interoperability as other software,
+- "Best-of-breed" solutions (or industry-specific software), specialized in a particular industry or functionality, and able to benefit from the same interoperability as other software,

 - Etc.

-Depending on the type of logistics profession in which the WMS is “bathed”, its positioning may be different and its relationship with other IT solutions may evolve.
+Depending on the type of logistics business in which the WMS is "immersed", its positioning may be different and its relationship with other IT solutions may evolve.

-In this sector, the WMS plays a central role on 2 levels:
+In this sector, the WMS plays a central role on two levels:

-- Sales (with near real-time monitoring) and management (shipment from the warehouse following commitments made and management of a possible return),
+- Sales (with near real-time tracking) and management (shipment from the warehouse according to commitments made and handling of any returns),

-- The link with the world of intralogistics execution (end of preparation chain conveyor, bar code or RFID reading equipment, etc.) and that of extra logistics (confirmation of a carrier delivery or information on a flow of goods returns following customer complaints).
+- The link with the world of intralogistics execution (end-of-line preparation conveyor, barcode or RFID reading equipment…) and that of extra-logistics (confirmation of a carrier delivery or information on a flow of returned goods following customer complaints).

-A WMS interfaced with expert solutions can thus address a good number of issues.
+A WMS interfaced with expert solutions can therefore address a large number of issues.

-Companies have specialized in the management of “bulky” and “oversized” returns (these returns quickly lose value as soon as they are handled).
-These companies make it possible to give a second life to these returns: photos of the return with its defects, posting online on auctioneer group sites to revalue the returns, sale of the return, etc.
+Companies have specialized in managing returns of "bulky" and "oversized" items (these returns quickly lose value once handled).
+These companies give these returns a second life: photos of the returned item showing its defects, listing it on auctioneer group websites to increase its value, selling the returned item, etc.

-The goal is to compete with sales by paying more to the person holding this return stock.
+The aim is to compete with discount stores by paying better to the person holding this returned stock.

-A WMS has within it all the necessary information to already warn the customer of the risks of delay.
-They can be supplemented by information from a TMS .
+A WMS contains all the necessary information to warn the customer of potential delays.
+This can be supplemented by information from a TMS .

-The objective here is to provide access to this information formatted in a dashboard or communicated using a workflow functionality to ADVs (sales administration).
-Customers are thus better informed about possible delays.
-They also have the possibility of being “better armed” when it comes to applying contractual penalties to their carriers.
+The goal here is to provide sales administration teams with access to this information, formatted in a dashboard or communicated via a workflow feature .
+This allows customers to be better informed about potential delays.
+It also empowers them to be better prepared when it comes to applying contractual penalties to their carriers.

 MDM – Mobile device management

-How can you ensure the proper functioning in real time of your equipment used in several warehouses at the same time?
+How can you ensure the proper real-time operation of your equipment fleet used in several warehouses at the same time?

-Thanks to MDM solutions, logisticians have remote access to mobile terminals present in a warehouse.
-They thus see what warehouse workers “see” on their PDA, independently of geolocation, to help them remotely.
+Thanks to MDM solutions, logistics professionals have remote access to mobile devices in a warehouse.
+They can see what warehouse workers "see" on their PDAs, regardless of geolocation, allowing them to troubleshoot remotely.

-At the entrance to the warehouse, it is possible to interface with dedicated equipment allowing the acquisition of this data in the WMS via, for example, measurement tables (Cubiscan®, Cargoscan from Mettler Toledo, infrared or laser technologies, cameras and photo taking, etc.).
+At the entrance to the warehouse, it is possible to interface with dedicated equipment allowing the acquisition of this data in the WMS via, for example, measurement tables (Cubiscan®, Cargoscan from Mettler Toledo, infrared or laser technologies, camera and photo capture…).

 Dynamic configuration of a picking zone

-There are tools allowing dynamic management of storage parameters (replenishment threshold, etc.) depending on the lifespan of the product.
-For a product with erratic sales or new releases, sourcing behaviors and strategies must be distinct.
-Thus, artificial intelligence tools can analyze large quantities of data in order to propose new parameters for managing picking stocks (for example clipping abnormal behavior by analyzing histories and the non-regular nature of a trend, etc.) .
+Tools exist that allow for dynamic management of storage parameters (reorder points, etc.) based on the product's lifespan.
+For products with erratic sales or new releases, replenishment strategies and behaviors must be tailored accordingly.
+Artificial intelligence tools can analyze large amounts of data to suggest new parameters for managing picking inventory (for example, mitigating abnormal behavior by analyzing historical data and the irregular nature of a trend).

 Most read articles